Flight-Free-UK/flight_free_uk_website/source/posts/a-very-british-adventure.html.markdown

 date: 2019-12-09T09:10:02.530Z
 cover_image: /images/uploads/roundbritainbike.jpg
 summary: >-
-  Does the adventure of a lifetime have to mean a flight?
-Not necessarily, says Anna Hughes, who found adventure without leaving these shores.
+  Does adventure have to involve a flight?
+Not necessarily, says Anna Hughes, who went on the adventure of a lifetime without leaving Britain.
 author: FlightFree UK
 read_time_minute: 4
 ---